hexaitos/theriodex/README.md

 - [x] Show shiny sprites (added in `777ddeb95c`)
 - [x] Height, weight, genus, species information (added in `44e722b409`)
 - [ ] Show abilities
+- [ ] Show base stats
 - [ ] Show even special varieties (like Oricorio baile and its other forms)
 - [ ] Edit database so that the GitHub links are replaced with links to local files (and have a script that you can run that automatically adjusts the database generated from PokeAPI)
 - [x] Add button to toggle between male and female forms if they exist (added in `d3678fed04`)

+# Acknowledgements
+I want to thank the folk behind [PokeAPI](https://github.com/PokeAPI/pokeapi) and [Veekun's Pokédex](https://github.com/veekun/pokedex) who are responsible for the data in this repository's database.

 # Copyright notice
 Pokémon and Pokémon character names are trademarks of Nintendo.
 The rest of this project is licensed under the [3-Clause BSD Licence](https://opensource.org/license/bsd-3-clause).